 You’ll need a large skillet and time to peel and devein shrimp.
 This recipe serves two piggish people.

-- 1/2 cup finely diced red onion (or 2 shallots, finely chopped)
+- 1/2 cup finely diced red or yellow onion (or 2 shallots, finely chopped)

 - 4 hefty cloves of garlic, minced